This workshop supports those working in the early childhood education sector and provides participants with the opportunity to:

 discuss strategies that can be used to engage parents and carers in their children’s road safety education.

-The workshop is free, lunch is provided and certificates of participation will be issued on completion.
-SDERA will also cover the cost of teacher relief.
+The workshop is free and certificates of participation will be issued on completion and support for teacher relief is available.

 Participants should have an understanding of the Early Years Learning Framework, Kindergarten Curriculum Guide and/or WA Health and Physical Education Syllabus.